SpenceKonde/ATTinyCore/README.md

 * 8 MHz
 * 1 MHz
 * 16 MHz (PLL clock, x5, x61 only)
-* 16 MHz (aggressiovely configured 441/841, with caveats)
+* 16 MHz (aggressively configured 441/841, with caveats)
 * 4 MHz*** (except on x313, starts up at 1MHz and immediately switches to 4MHz before setup() is run)
 * 16.5MHz**** (PLL clock, tweaked, x5, x61 - for digiSpark-like boards)
 * 0.5 MHz** (x313 only)